erdnaxeli/escarpolette/README.md

 This project provides a server and clients to manage your music playlist when you are hosting a party.

-It supports many sites, thanks to the awesome project [youtube-dl](https://rg3.github.io/youtube-dl/).
+It supports many sites thanks to the awesome project [youtube-dl](https://rg3.github.io/youtube-dl/).

 ## Features

 Server:
 * add items (and play them!)
-* get playlist's itmes
+* get playlist's items
 * runs on Android! (see [instructions](#Android))

 Web client: